0xadri/notes-js/__intrvw_qs_90_livecoding_js.md

 - https://api.chucknorris.io/ - The Internet Chuck Norris Database
 - https://developers.giphy.com/docs/ - Giphy API

-Select one random Chuck Norris joke and look for a matching gif by using the first 3 words from the joke.
+Select one random Chuck Norris joke and look for a matching GIF by using the first 3 words from the joke.
 The result should be displayed with the image on the left side and the text on the right side, positioned in the vertically in the middle.